zestynotions/ZestyOS/README.md

 setup-alpine -f https://zestynotions.com/alpine
 ```

-This will install the sytem for you with sane defaults, and only prompt you for which harddrive to install to.
+This will install the system for you with sane defaults, and only prompt you for which hard drive to install to.
 (It will however assume you are in Asia/Tokyo timezone, and using us keyboard with dhcp for your network, but these cna of course be easily changed later as needed under /etc )

-Once install finish, reboot and login with the root user and the password created during setup.
+Once the install finish, reboot and login with the root user and the password created during setup.
 Then run the following command to install a user, use edge and community repoes as well as install rust tool chain and zsh and finally it will pull my dotfiles.

 ```code
 sh <(wget -qO- https://zestynotions/zestyos)
 ```

+# Artix
 Install script for Artix linux with option to clone my .configs at the end.
 The intention is to have a minimal Artix install with Sway tiling windows manager.

-#### Artix Linux is a fast arch based linux distro but without the systemd dependency
+#### Artix Linux is a fast arch based linux distro without the systemd dependency
 Please grab their minimal install iso from here: https://artixlinux.org/